 Emissions from air traffic and the value chain

-Since the first passenger jets were introduced in the 1950s, emissions per passenger kilometer have been reduced by 80 percent, but due to substantial traffic growth, greenhouse gas emissions have increased significantly.
+Since the first passenger jets were introduced in the 1950s, emissions per passenger kilometer have been reduced by 80 percent, but due to substantial traffic growth, greenhouse gas emissions have still increased significantly.

 Aircraft manufacturers are developing entirely new and more energy-efficient planes, but they are also implementing comprehensive measures on existing fleets to reduce fuel consumption and greenhouse gas emissions.
 Norwegian airlines continue to work on energy efficiency and are continuously upgrading and renewing their fleets.
 In the 20 years before the pandemic, more energy-efficient engines, improved aerodynamics, lower weight, and more seats contributed to more than halving emissions per passenger kilometer.